-An examination of Western Art from 1940 to the present with an emphasis on the relationship between the Arts/Artist and the factors that helped shape them.
-This course fulfills the Fine Arts: Aesthetic Mode of Inquiry of the LSP.
+A survey of contemporary art in Europe and America from 1940 to present with an emphasis on the relationship between the avant-garde and the mainstream cultural and political activity.
+Study will center on the critical, theoretical, and conceptual underpinnings of artwork.
+This course fulfills the Aesthetic: Fine Arts Mode of Inquiry of the LSP.
 NOTE: General Honors Course.